In order for you to find your way around easily, we categorized the questions into three sections:

 The Philippine currency is the Peso.
 The best exchange currencies are EURO or USD.
 Don’t buy USD traveler’s checks!
 Banks in the Philippines don’t know how to handle them.
 Credit card payments are accepted in most city hotels and restaurants.
 But in rural areas, cash is king.
-There are two ATMs in Sipalay that take foreign credit cards, and you can change foreign currencies at Western Union in Sipalay near the Plaza.
+There are two ATMs in Sipalay that take foreign credit cards, but are sometimes offline, and you can change foreign currencies at Western Union in Sipalay near the Plaza.

 What's the climate in the Philippines?